-You can order a copy of your RAP sheet directly from New York State or you can call Legal Action Center to schedule an appointment for a RAP sheet workshop.
+You can order a copy of your rap sheet directly from New York State or you can call Legal Action Center to schedule an appointment for a rap sheet workshop.
 Rap sheet workshops are held on Wednesdays and are about 90 minutes long.
-You need an appointment to attend.
-You will get your rap sheet about 3-6 weeks after your workshop.
+You must qualify for our fee waiver and you need an appointment to attend.
+You will get your rap sheet about 3-4 weeks after your workshop.

 If you have questions after attending a RAP sheet workshop, you can call any day of the week and ask for a paralegal.

 RAP sheets often have these types of mistakes: 1) information about an arrest without information about how the case ended; 2) wrong outcome of your case; 3) information about your conviction appears more than once, making it seem like you have more convictions than you do; 4) making a warrant look open when it no longer is open; and 5) cases are listed even though they can be sealed.
 You can read more about sealing in the next set of questions, “Sealing & Expungement”.

 It depends on the type of mistake.
 Often, you will need to visit or contact the court where your case was heard and get an official court disposition (an official court record of the case).
 You may sometimes need to pay for these, though the court will sometimes not charge the fee if you cannot afford it.
 At other times, you may need to ask for a printout of court appearances for your case.
 For cases that are not sealed properly, you may need to file a motion with the court.
 (LAC has model motions available in the Resources section.)